The INDEX_VECTOR_MEMORY_ESTIMATE procedure is used to analyze the memory usage of vector indexes in an existing table.

 Notice

-In OceanBase Database, when you create an HNSW_BQ index, the system automatically creates the index in parallel or in serial based on the memory availability.
-The maximum memory requirement value for serial index creation is returned by the index_vector_memory_estimate procedure.
-If the memory can only meet this value, the index creation time may be prolonged because the system cannot create the index in parallel.
+In OceanBase Database, when you create an HNSW_BQ index, the system automatically selects the parallel or serial method for partitioned tables based on the memory situation.
+The recommended value returned by the INDEX_VECTOR_MEMORY_ESTIMATE function is the maximum memory requirement when creating the index in serial mode.
+If the memory only meets this value, the index creation time may be extended because the index cannot be created in parallel.

 Examples